rill-js/static/README.md

 // Directory can be relative to where node_modules are installed or an absolute path.
 // Cache time will use the `ms` module to parse time strings, otherwise use milliseconds. app.use(static('public', { gzip: true, cache: '30 days' }))

+// You can also serve a directory at a specific path. app.at('/assets/*', server('assets_folder')) // -> /assets/test.txt will look in project/assets_foler/test.txt
 ```

 # API